 Place one layer on a plate, spread with a generous amount of whipped cream, and top with half of the cherries.
 Place the next layer on top and repeat.
 Place the final layer.
 Spread with whipped cream and pile some more whipped cream onto the very centre of the cake to add height.
 Here you may want to chill the cake to help everything set.

 Pile some strawberries and cherries onto your lovely pile of whipped cream.
-It does tend to gradually fall, so I would place the strawberries and cherries right before serving.
+If you pile them high, it does tend to gradually fall, so I would place the strawberries and cherries right before serving.